InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 ________
 #### `ping` <a name="ping"></a>

 The `ping` command can be used to determine the state of the CMP.
+The callback shall be called with a <a href="https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/CMP%20API%20Specification.md#pingreturn-">PingReturn</a> object as the value of the `data` parameter.
+A value of `false` will be passed as the argument to the `success` parameter if the CMP fails to process this command.

 <table>
   <tr>
     <td><strong>argument</strong></td>